mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 one seeded there by the Ancients.
-The Hiidamo are descended from Vilani colonists who came to the world during the early settlement of Ukan (the Vilani name for the Core sector).
+The Hiidamo are descended from Vilani colonists who came to the world during the early settlement of Ukan (the Vilani name for the [[Core sector]] ).
 It seems likely that they were genetically engineered to survive the conditions of the planet.
-They settled the lowlands of Hiilev’s richest river valley and developed dark and leathery skin that protects them from exposure to the harsh rays of the system’s primary star.
+They settled the lowlands of Hiilev's richest river valley and developed dark and leathery skin that protects them from exposure to the harsh rays of the system's primary star.
-The Hiidamo have large, overdeveloped lungs that can extract oxygen from the planet’s very thin atmosphere and filter out its sulphur-dioxide taint.
+The Hiidamo have large, overdeveloped lungs that can extract oxygen from the planet's very thin atmosphere and filter out its sulphur-dioxide taint.

 The Hiidamo have a xenophobic culture and did not take well to the arrival of Imperial colonists in 420.
-The newcomers were more interested in gaining access to the world’s rich sea life than encroaching on Hiidamo territory but conflicts between the two groups occurred nonetheless.
+The newcomers were more interested in gaining access to the world's rich sea life than encroaching on Hiidamo territory but conflicts between the two groups occurred nonetheless.
 The colonists had superior technology and some factions among them wanted to commit genocide